 - keyword identifies the system component to be returned.
 Valid keywords are: - OPTION which interprets the immediately following symbol (number) as a number indicating the system feature to be interrogated. - SERIAL which returns the processor serial number in the <EXSTRI> return string value. - is a number representing the desired feature. number (Symbolic equivalents for these numbers, called system feature symbols, are listed in the P/OS System Reference Manual under the description of the FEAT\$ system directive.)
-For convenience, command library INDSYS.CLB contains a the performs feature procedure (INDSFN) that testing.
-The return value of string <EXSTRI> is the string "<TRUE>" or "<FALSE>", depending upon whether or not the current system contains or was built with the indicated feature.
+For convenience, library INDSYS.CLB contains a the command that performs procedure (INDSFN) feature testing.
+The return value of string (EXSTRI) is the string "<TRUE>" or "<FALSE>", depending upon whether or not the current system contains or was built with the indicated feature.